List of best-selling video games in the United States by year

-This is a listing of the best-selling video games in the United States annually by units sold since 1980, with sales figures from The NPD Group since 1994.
+This is a listing of the best-selling video games in the United States annually by units sold since 1980, with sales figures from Circana since 1994.
 The United States is a very competitive market for video game developers.
 Games from different developers around the world have entered the annual lists of top ten best-selling games in the United States.
 The most successful developers are mostly from the United States, Japan, Canada, the United Kingdom and Sweden.

 Among the forty-three reported annual top-sellers between 1980 and 2024, thirteen were published by Activision Blizzard and another thirteen by Nintendo, four each by Atari and Take-Two Interactive, three by Electronic Arts, and two each by Sega and Acclaim Entertainment.
 Video game publishers Activision Blizzard and Electronic Arts managed to enter the list of ten best-selling games every single year with at least one of their games for the last fifteen years in a row.
 Of the twelve best-selling games released in the last fourteen years, twelve were from Call of Duty franchise and published by Activision Blizzard.
 Madden NFL and the Call of Duty series have been on the annual top ten best-sellers list twelve times over the last thirteen years.
 Call of Duty has been the best-selling video game series in the US for the past sixteen years.

-The NPD lists do not encompass the industry as a whole, as some publishers, developers, and the majority of indie developers do not share data with NPD.
+The Circana lists do not encompass the industry as a whole, as some publishers, developers, and the majority of indie developers do not share data with NPD.
 Some video games companies also do not share physical games sales and some digital storefront sales such as Steam and Battle.net.
-Companies that share data with NPD include: Activision Blizzard, Atlus, Bandai Namco Entertainment, Capcom, Disney Interactive, Electronic Arts, Embracer Group, Konami, Krafton, Marvelous, Microsoft Gaming, NCSoft, Sega, Sony, Square Enix, Take-Two Interactive, Ubisoft, Warner Bros.
+Companies that share data with NPD include: Bandai Namco Entertainment, Capcom, Disney Interactive, Embracer Group, Konami, Krafton, Marvelous, NCSoft, Sega, Sony Interactive Entertainment, Square Enix, Take-Two Interactive, Warner Bros.
 Games, and Wizard of the Coast.

+Ubisoft has stopped sharing data with Circana in 2025.
+Electronic Arts, Microsoft and Nintendo does not share digital sales data with the NPD.
+Blizzard Entertainment does not share Battle.net sales, and other publishers may not share their data.
+As a result, some games are underrepresented.